IDC Poster Fair

 - For questions regarding the application procedure please contact firstname.lastname@example.org.

 For examples of student research posters, please see below:

 Eligibility: Candidates must be an undergraduate student currently enrolled in a relevant academic discipline.
 Candidates must have at least primary results and/or ready to publicly present their findings.
 Research must be relevant to one of the four thematic discussions, overall conference theme, international development, political science, migration/diaspora studies, activism, sociology.

-Application Process: Students must submit an online poster proposal submission that includes:
+Application Process: In their email, students must submit an online poster proposal submission that includes:

-- A reference letter from a faculty member (please see attached document here)
+- A reference letter/approval from a faculty member (please see attached document here)

-Up to 15 proposals will be accepted from among the submissions for the poster fair and the selection of final candidates will take place by December 2, 2016.
-Selected candidates will need to send a final copy of their poster for printing by no later than January 25th, 2018.
+Selected candidates will receive an email confirming their participation in the fair, and are then to send a final copy of their poster for printing by no later than January 25th, 2018.
 All printing and printing costs will be covered by the IDC.
 However, students will be responsible for their own transportation costs during the conference.